Photo by Mary R. Vogt, courtesy of MorgueFile

 Members of the public have a very limited scope of privacy rights when they are in public places.
 Basically, anyone can be photographed without their consent except when they have secluded themselves in places where they have a reasonable expectation of privacy such as dressing rooms, restrooms, medical facilities, and inside their homes.

-And as far as photographing houses goes, About.com: PC World Computing Center says this:
+And as far as photographing houses goes, About.com: PC World Computing Center (link no longer available) says this:

 Most of the kinds of pictures you’re likely to want to take are within your constitutional right to do so.
 However, in some situations you’re not protected and can be held liable for damages.
 These, as you can see, are fairly obvious, common-sense situations and can easily be avoided: